datatractor/schema/docs/source/usage.rst

 .. figure:: images/registry.screenshot.PNG
    :target: https://github.com/datatractor/yard
-   :alt: A screenshot of the datatractor yard showing "schemas" as a link to another repository.
+   :alt: A screenshot of the Datatractor Yard showing "schemas" as a link to another repository.

    A screenshot of |yard|.
 Note that ``schemas`` is a ``git submodule``, pointing to the Schema repository at a certain commit (here: |c03a732|_, corresponding to the 1.0 release).